eva-library/eva-teams/README.md

 This connector has been created using [Bot Framework](https://dev.botframework.com), it shows how to incorporate eVA conversational flow.

-This application is a Spring Boot app and uses the Azure CLI and azure-webapp Maven plugin to deploy to Azure.
+This application is a Spring Boot app and uses the Azure CLI and azure-webapp Maven plugin to deploy to Azure..

 ## Prerequisites